XuShenLZ/Multi_Car_Parking/README.md

 Multi Car and High Density Parking Coodination

 ## Update log
+### 06/06/2019
+1. **[large-map branch]** The collision detection must detect ALL vehicles rather than ones with higher priorities.
+The previous detection logic is commented.
+2. **[large-map branch]** Allocation strategies are written in a seperate file and different plans are started to be designed.
+3. To-do: (1) Decentralize the control; (2) Dead lock detection and prevention (re-assigning maneuver).

 ### 06/03/2019
 1. **[large-map branch]** Improved the collision detection while turning.
 Now the detection pattern is the same as the case in straight lane.
 2. **[large-map branch]** The time counter should be working properly and available for study.
 3. **[large-map branch]** Finished the repeatation test and record the waiting time into CSV file.
+4. **[large-map branch]** Add the arg to roslaunch file so that the visualization is optional, which can speed up the test.
-4. To-do: Examine the decentralized method and possible dead lock.
+5. To-do: Examine the decentralized method and possible dead lock.
 Think about the way to rewrite the spot allocation.

 ### 06/03/2019
 1. **[large-map branch]** Added the collision detetcion while turning.